alan-turing-institute/spatial-inequality/README.md

   - Client emits event `deleteJob` with data `<the_job_id>`
   - Server emits event `message` with deletion result.

-* Remove all jobs from the queue (including completed jobs!):
+* Remove all jobs from the queue:
   - Client emits event `deleteQueue`
   - Server emits event `message` with deletion result.